Slippy2k/REminiscence/tools/convert_3do/flashback_3do.md

 Levels/
 	same as on PC
 		even SGD
+		need to generate the bitmap
+			the PC version would generate a .MAP files from .MBK/.LEV/.SGD so as to preload

 samples/

 tunes/
 	play in demo mode (but no sfx), but no in regular playback

 LaunchMe
 	04: BL SelfRelocCode NOP if the image is not self-relocating change 0xEB 0x00 0x99 0xF8 to a NOP

+	try changing the '=_demoNumTestPtr' checks to enable music background during playback

 Conrad.coded8 is only loaded if Conrad.smlanim.Uncoded16 fails